sericksoneb/eb_dbt_demo/README.md

 4. Run dbt
   If you made it this far, great job!
 You should now be able to run dbt commands in your repository.
 Let's check.
+    -  Open git bash.
+Reference your profiles.yml file by executing: `export DBT_PROFILES_DIR=~/dbt-env`.
+This tells dbt where your profiles.yml file is located and references it when establishing a connection to the data source.
-    -  Change your directory to this git repository (dbt_demo) that you should have cloned/downloaded(`cd /Xerva/Training/dbt_demo/`).
+    -  Change your directory to this git repository (dbt_demo) that you should have cloned/downloaded(`cd /Xerva/Training/dbt_demo/` --this is where mine is located).
-    -  Refer back to step 2 to activate your virtual environment (if you are on the same command line as previous steps, you won't have to activate it again)
+    -  Refer back to step 2 to activate your virtual environment (if you are using the same command line as previous steps, you won't have to activate it again.
+Remember you can also use the alias if you created one in step 2).
+    -  Run `dbt deps` to install dbt_utils (used in most dbt scripts).
+You must be in the dbt repository and have your virtual environment activated to run dbt commands.
     -  Run `dbt test` to make sure dbt runs (if it does, dbt was installed correctly!
 If it doesn't, refer to the [troubleshooting](#troubleshooting) section below).

 5. Participation